TheThinkingHome/device_sentinel/README.md

 - Watches signal strength against each device's own learned floor, reporting how much of each day a device spent at or below that floor (dwell), and flagging a signal stuck at the rail (the 255 or -128 fill value) when its daily low holds there for three days running.
 A config screen sets fleet-wide sensitivity and can exclude a stubborn device from signal reporting without blinding the watcher.
 Tracked Signals counts what is watched; Signal Problems reports what has a fault, rail now, weak-link dwell once its danger line is ruled.
 Recording and reporting now; alerting comes with the notification engine.
 - Enable Signals, Enable Last Seen, Enable Battery: three buttons, one per diagnostic kind, each turning on the entities that integrations ship disabled, respecting anything a user disabled personally.
 - Exclusions on a priority ladder (integration, label, device), with pickers populated from what was actually detected, and per-section lists beside the global one.
 Device Sentinel judges devices, not entities, so there is no per-entity exclude; a label on an entity still keeps it from feeding its device.
 Exclusion suppresses judgment, not observation: an excluded device keeps learning, so undoing costs nothing.
+- Detects frozen, unavailable, unknown, and never-reported devices at the device level, any entity's activity vouching for its siblings.
+Each freeze window is armed per device from its own learned rhythm plus a grace margin set by two sliders.
+A device silent past its window while wearing a stale value is frozen; a device whose live entities all read unavailable or unknown is that; a device that has produced nothing at all for 48 hours since install is never-reported.
+The verdict survives a reboot (measured from the stored clock) and clears the instant the device reports.
+Device: Frozen counts what is down, each row carrying its category and how long it has been down.
-- Writes two human-readable diagnostic files nightly: the learned-rhythms table and the watched-versus-set-aside audit.
+- Writes two human-readable diagnostic files nightly: the learned-rhythms table (alphabetical, with each device's integration and exclusion status) and the watched-versus-set-aside audit.
+The down-devices summary leads the first file, stamped with when it was taken.

 ## What is coming

-- Frozen-device detection at device level, any entity's activity vouching for its siblings, each window armed per device from its own learned rhythm.
-- Unavailable and unknown detection, device level like the freeze it sits beside, with the last signal readings before a failure attached as forensics: 40, 32, 24, gone tells you the link died; 200, 201, 200 tells you to look elsewhere.
-Frozen Devices already rides as an entity, empty until this engine fills it.
+- The signal forensics trail: the last signal readings before a device went dark attached to its alert, 40, 32, 24, gone tells you the link died; 200, 201, 200 tells you to look elsewhere.
+The rule is specified; the trail is the next signal step.
+- A battery discharge-velocity flag: catching a cell dropping fast before it reaches the threshold, from the daily-level history already being recorded.
-- The engines behind the problem list and the notification settings, both of which are already built and waiting: the checkbox as the acknowledgment, recovery deleting the item, notifications about additions only, quiet hours, and high priority piercing them for the freezer at 3 AM.
+- The engines behind the problem list and the notification settings, both already built and waiting: the checkbox as the acknowledgment, recovery deleting the item, notifications about additions only, quiet hours, and high priority piercing them for the freezer at 3 AM.

 ## Documentation